 The scale of the company is immense – with electricity and gas generation and transmission in the UK and electricity distribution in north-eastern US – but the culture here is so open and approachable that you still feel like you’re a member of a close-knit family, made up of people from all walks of life.

-I’m a member of One, the company’s inclusion and diversity society.
+I’m a member of One, the company’s inclusion and diversity employee resource group.
 Anyone can join.
 On the graduate programme you discover quite what a diverse talent pool you’re part of and the importance the company places on creating an environment where each person feels respected and valued and able to reach their full potential.